Information text goes here.

 Since mid-March 2020, FDA operations and FDA oversight of the U.S. food supply have been significantly impacted by the COVID-19 pandemic.
-The Agency's priorities during this time period have been the safety of our staff, conducting mission-critical activities, including inspections, responding to foodborne disease outbreaks, sampling and testing of imported food, and managing recalls.
+The Agency's priorities during this time period have been the safety of our staff, safety of employees at regulated firms, conducting mission-critical activities, including inspections, responding to foodborne disease outbreaks, sampling and testing of imported food, and managing recalls.
 We have also worked to support continuity of the food supply chain, which includes keeping food and agricultural workers safe to allow continued production of food.
 Given these priorities, and state and local travel restrictions, FDA adjusted its approach to oversight activities.

 The Food Safety and Modernization Act (FSMA) is transforming the nation’s food safety system by shifting the focus from responding to foodborne illness to preventing it.
 Congress enacted the FDA Food Safety Modernization Act (FSMA) in response to dramatic changes in the global food system and in our understanding of foodborne illness and its consequences, including the realization that foodborne illness is both a significant public health problem and a threat to the economic well-being of the food system.